Skip to main content

 Health-contingent wellness programs introduce a layer of specificity.
 These programs require you to meet a particular health standard to earn a reward.
 This might involve achieving a certain body mass index (BMI), maintaining a healthy blood pressure, or demonstrating that you are a non-smoker.

-Because these programs tie rewards to specific health outcomes, they are subject to stricter regulation to ensure they are and not discriminatory.
+Because these programs tie rewards to specific health outcomes, they are subject to stricter regulation to ensure they are reasonably designed and not discriminatory.
 They represent a more targeted approach, encouraging you to achieve measurable milestones on your path to better health.

 Why Do Incentive Limits Exist?